-If you are eligible to vote and your Common Shares are either registered in your name or are held in the name of a nominee (nonregistered), you can vote your Common Shares at the Meeting or by proxy in advance of the Meeting, as explained below.
+If you are eligible to vote and your Common Shares are registered in your name you can vote your Common Shares at the Meeting or by proxy in advance of the Meeting, as explained below.
 Voting by proxy in advance of the Meeting is the easiest way to vote your shares.
-The same procedures apply whether you are a registered shareholder or non-registered shareholder.
+Only registered shareholders or duly appointed proxyholders may vote at the Meeting.

-You are a registered shareholder if your name appears on your share certificate or your Direct Registration System (DRS) confirmation.
-If you are a registered shareholder, you will receive a proxy form containing the relevant details concerning the business of the Meeting, including a control number that must be used to vote by proxy in advance of the Meeting or join the live webcast and phone line the day of the Meeting to attend the Meeting live, submit your questions and submit your vote while the Meeting is being held.
+You are a registered shareholder if your name appears on your share certificate or your Direct Registration System confirmation.
+If you are a registered shareholder, you will receive a proxy form containing the relevant details concerning the business of the Meeting, including a control number that must be used to vote by proxy in advance of the Meeting or join the live webcast of the Meeting and to submit your questions and vote while the Meeting is being held.

 If your Common Shares are not registered in your name and are held in the name of a nominee such as a trustee, financial institution or securities broker, you are a non-registered shareholder.
 If your Common Shares are listed in an account statement provided to you by your broker, those Common Shares will, in all likelihood, not be registered in your name.
-Such Common

-Shares will more likely be registered under the name of your broker or an agent of that broker.
+Such Common Shares will more likely be registered under the name of your broker or an agent of that broker.
 Without specific instructions, brokers and their agents or nominees are prohibited from voting shares for the broker's client.
-If you are a non-registered shareholder, you will receive a voting instruction form containing the relevant details concerning the business of the Meeting, including a control number that must be used to vote by proxy in advance of the Meeting or join the live webcast and phone line the day of the Meeting to attend the Meeting live, submit your questions and submit your vote while the Meeting is being held.
+If you are a non-registered shareholder, you will receive a voting instruction form containing the relevant details concerning the business of the Meeting, including a control number that must be used to vote by proxy in advance of the Meeting or join the live webcast and phone line the day of the Meeting to attend the Meeting live and submit your questions.

-2.3 Vote in Advance of the Meeting - Voting by Proxy
+Vote in Advance of the Meeting - Voting by Proxy